kasperhesthaven/setup-editorconfig-checker/README.md

 # setup-editorconfig-checker

-This action downloads [editorconfig-checker](https://github.com/editorconfig-checker/editorconfig-checker) by version number and adds it to your path, enabling you to check if your files consider your .editorconfig-rules, regardless of filetype.
+This GitHub action downloads [editorconfig-checker](https://github.com/editorconfig-checker/editorconfig-checker) by version and adds it to your path, enabling you to lint your files according to your .editorconfig-rules, across multiple file types.

+## Inputs

+### `version`

+**Optional** The desired version of editorconfig-checker.
+This will be set to the latest GitHub release version if not set.

+### `command-name`

+**Optional** The name by which editorconfig-checker should be available.
+This defaults to 'editorconfig-checker'.

 # Usage